Seagate/cortx-experiments/Kubernetes/docs/HighAvailability.md

-- How can we achieve HA in Kubernetes?
+- Achieving High Availability in Kubernetes

 Currently we have 3 node setup with 1 Master and 2 Slaves.
-But if the master goes down, we fail to create services and pods, etc. But this can be resolved by multiple master nodes setup.
+But if the master goes down, we fail to create services and pods, etc. But, this can be resolved by multiple master nodes setup.
 Creating a Cluster of 3 Master and 3 Nodes.
-Here if one Master fails, we have another 2 for backup.
+Here, if one Master fails; we have remaining ones for backup.

 So, why 3?
-Why not 4 or 5 or 1000; Right.
-I'll get back onto it further.
+Why not 4 or 5 or 1000.
+Discussed later in this document

-- Is creating multiple Masters enough?
-Or anything else?
+- Is creating multiple masters enough?

 So just creating master nodes isn’t sufficient.
-A master node comprises of components as follows:
+A master node comprises of following components:

   1. Control Plane